Rob Beckett makes savage Holly and Phil joke at Bafta TV awards

 It has been reported that the ITV presenters have had a “falling out” so severe that they “barely speak” off camera.

-Schofield rebuffed the rumours on Thursday (11 May), calling Willoughby his “rock” and assuring fans they remain “the best of friends”.
+Schofield rebuffed the rumours last Thursday (11 May), calling Willoughby his “rock” and assuring fans they remain “the best of friends”.

-While Willoughby is yet to remark on the reports herself (The Independent has contacted a representative for comment), the TV presenter was vocal on social media about another current topic of interest: Eurovision.

-Willoughby commented on the cameo from the Princess of Wales at the beginning of the event’s broadcast.
-Read more here.

 Join our commenting forum